Brandon Bolden was signed by the New England Patriots as a rookie free agent on May 10, 2012.

-- Played in 10 games with four starts as a senior in 2011, totaling 96 carries for 462 yards and four touchdowns while serving as team captain.
+- Played in 10 games with four starts as a senior in 2011, totaling 96 carries for 462 yards (4.8 avg) and four touchdowns while serving as team captain.

-- Appeared in all 13 games with eight starts as a sophomore, registering 129 carries for 614 yards and four touchdowns and 20 receptions for 209 yards and one touchdown.
+- Appeared in all 13 games with eight starts as a sophomore, registering 129 carries for 614 yards (4.8 avg) and four touchdowns and 20 receptions for 209 yards (10.5 avg) and one touchdown.

-- Played in all 13 games as a freshman, amassing 542 rushing yards, five rushing touchdowns and one receiving touchdown.
+- Played in all 13 games as a freshman, amassing 542 rushing yards, five touchdowns rushing and one touchdown receiving.

 - Born Jan.
 26, 1990.

 - Bolden’s grandfather, Frank Pitts, played 10 years in the NFL, as a receiver for the Chiefs, Browns, and Raiders.
 He was with Kansas City for two Super Bowls, losing Super Bowl I and winning Super Bowl IV.